kschutter/recipes/r/Poultry/Spaghetti_Squash_Chicken_Alfredo.md

 5. Add diced chicken and toss with alfredo sauce.
 Place back into the still-warm oven for 10 minutes to warm.

-6. Stir chopped basil into spaghetti squash mixture just before serving.
+6. Stir chopped basil and lemon juice into spaghetti squash mixture just before serving.
 Top with additional basil, as desired.